simp/simp-doc/docs/user_guide/HOWTO/Redundant_LDAP.rst

   # This is the LDAP master in URI form (ldap://server)
   simp_options::ldap::master: ldap://ldap_server2.your.domain

-For a redundant server set up using custom settings, remove the call to the custom class and replace it with the call to the ``site::ldap_server`` class in the servers yaml file and set the master setting in the Hiera as shown above.
+For a redundant server setup using custom settings, remove the call to the custom class and replace it with the call to the ``site::ldap_server`` class in the servers yaml file and set the master setting in the Hiera as shown above.

 In both cases, if the current master is not down, make sure it has completed replication before changing the settings.
 Once the settings are changed, run